-/ Lima / South America
+/ Methodology & Study Materials / South America

 South America has an area of 17,840,000 square kilometers (6,890,000 sq mi), or almost 3.5% of the Earth's surface.
 Its population is estimated at more than 371,090,000 (2005).
 South America ranks fourth in area (after Asia, Africa, and North America) and fifth in population (after Asia, Africa, Europe, and North America).
 South America is home to the largest river (by volume), the Amazon River; the longest mountain range, the Andes (whose highest mountain is Aconcagua at 6,962 m [22,841 ft]); the largest rainforest, the Amazon Rainforest; the highest commercially navigable lake in the world, Lake Titicaca; and, the driest place on earth, the Atacama Desert; the highest capital city, La Paz, Bolivia; excluding research stations in Antarctica, the world's southernmost permanently inhabited community, Puerto Toro, Chile and the world's highest waterfall, Angel Falls in Venezuela.